 Being Mortal Film Showing

 by Cindi Carney, held at Goodwin House Bailey's Crossroads and Goodwin House Alexandria

-CIAC partnered up with Goodwin House to have free film screening and discussion of the PBS documentary, Being Mortal, based on the best-selling book by Dr. Atul Gawande.
-The event was well-received by about 200 attendees in total for the two screening dates.
+CIAC partnered up with Goodwin House to offer a free film screening and discussion of the PBS documentary, Being Mortal, based on the best-selling book by Dr. Atul Gawande.
+The event was well-received by about 200 attendees in total on the two screening dates.
 CIAC is preparing to have another film screening and discussion in the near future.

 "Mom, Dad...
 We Need To Talk"

 February 4, 2017